anchoranalysis/anchoranalysis.github.io/pages/user_guide/user_guide_command_line_arguments.md

 {% include tip.html content="Typing `anchor -h` will display available command-line arguments" %}

+{% include tip.html content="It's best to use `-d` as the final option to avoid ambiguity about its optional argument." %}

 ## Minor options

 Options of **lesser importance** are: